JoabMendes/fbbotw/README.md

 ## If you want to use this package without Django

-1. Download the zip of this directory.
+1. Download the .zip of this directory.

 2. Copy the `fbbotw` directory to your project root.

-3. Change the variable on line 8 in `fbbotw/fbbotw.py` adding your facebook page access token:
+3. Change the variable `PAGE_ACCESS_TOKEN` at the line 8 in `fbbotw/fbbotw.py` adding your facebook page access token:

 ```py
     PAGE_ACCESS_TOKEN = "<Set the page access token here>"